bensmrs/gendarme/README.md

 The `[%%target]` extension can also be used in `.ml` files, and writes most of the glue code you need to get started easily.
 You only need to write 4 functions:

-* `marshal: type a. ?v:a -> a Marshal.ty -> t`, to marshal values;
+* `marshal: type a. ?v:a -> a Gendarme.ty -> t`, to marshal values;
-* `encode: type a. ?v:a -> a Marshal.ty -> string`, to encode values;
+* `encode: type a. ?v:a -> a Gendarme.ty -> string`, to encode values;
-* `unmarshal: type a. ?v:t -> a Marshal.ty -> a`, to unmarshal values;
+* `unmarshal: type a. ?v:t -> a Gendarme.ty -> a`, to unmarshal values;
-* `decode: type a. ?v:string -> a Marshal.ty -> a`, to decode values.
+* `decode: type a. ?v:string -> a Gendarme.ty -> a`, to decode values.

 Please take inspiration from the already provided encoders.

 ### Writing custom types

-`Marshal.t` can be extended with custom GADTs, allowing you to define new types to encode.
+`Gendarme.t` can be extended with custom GADTs, allowing you to define new types to encode.
 Care must be taken to extend encoders so that they know how to deal with these new types.
 This README does not cover this advanced use.